 In the book Missing Magic, a young boy has to deal with being the only one without magic powers.
 When his uncle turns out to have been the Big Bad (after taking his powers and killing his father) his uncle uses the same spell and removes everyone's magic by accident.
 The boy comes to realize that eventually magic will return and someone will pioneer its discovery, long after everyone forgets it existed and moves on.

-In The Lord of the Rings, Natural Magic has been pretty much receding for centuries before the story began, the ending of the One Ring resulted in the end of magic in Middle Earth; the decay long held off by the elven Rings could no longer be stopped, and the Elves, who are tied to the natural magic, had to leave the world, lest they themselves decay.
+In The Lord of the Rings, Natural Magic has been pretty much receding for centuries before the story began, the ending of the One Ring resulted in the end of Sauron's artificial sorcery in Middle Earth; the decay long held off by the elven Rings powered by him could no longer be stopped, and the Elves, who are tied to the natural magic, had to leave the world, lest they themselves decay.

 This seems to be where the world is going for most of the Sword of Truth series for the last three thousand years, due to a group of wizard locking away part of the human gift.
 During the events of the books, the process is accelerated, partly because of the efforts of the Imperial Order, which seeks to stamp out all magic, and partly because of the Chimes, demonic entities that destroy magic.
 At the end of the final book, Richard uses the Power of Orden to both fix the damage caused by the Chimes, and to create a parallel world to send the Order's army to, along with the "pristinely ungifted", and the chimes, resolving all remaining subplots simultaneously.
 This world is destined to lose all magic and all memory of magic, while the old world's magic is on the recovery.
 A spinoff taking place a thousand years later has the world as a full fledged Magitek society.